JadeOfMaar/RationalResources/README.md

 ## Templates
 The following templates and resource types have been made available.
 Unique entries are templates exclusive to a stock planet, designed either to make that planet resemble an IRL celestial body or because it is an extreme oddity.
-* Eve, a hydrocarbon world, is not known (to me anyway) to exist at the inner edge of the habitable zone.
+* Eve, a hybrid class methane + metal world, is not known (to me anyway) to be possible.
 * Minmus, an entirely ice world cannot exist in the habitable zone of a star.
-It possess Nitrogen and no metals or radioactives.
+It is made to possess Nitrogen and no metals.
 * Mun, as the real Moon, is made to possess a large fraction of Oxygen and MetalOre.
 * Duna, akin to Mars, is given a strong presence of Oxygen (in the ground only, there is no explicit metal oxide resource), and metals.